Skip to main content

 Salting

-Delivery hashes are generated based on the contents of delivery artifacts.
+Workflows generates based on the contents of delivery artifacts.
 When using the only_on_change option this means you only get a delivery run for a given artifact, if it has changed.
 In certain situations however, it is desirable to view the artifact as "changed" given context external to the artifact itself.
-For example, it might be helpful for an artifact to be flagged as "changed" the first time it is seen on both the main and release branches.
+For example, it might be helpful for an artifact to be flagged as "changed" the first time Workflows sees it on both the main and release branches.
 To do this, you can salt the hash with the branch name.
 Salting is stable, so if the salting input and the artifact itself have not changed, the resulting hash is the same.

 .aspect/workflows/config.yaml